Mycovirus: Impact on host phenotype

 Phenotypic effects of mycoviral infections can vary from advantageous to deleterious, but most of them are asymptomatic or cryptic.
-The connection between phenotype and mycovirus presence is not always straight forward.
+The connection between phenotype and mycovirus presence is not always straightforward.
 Several reasons may account for this.
 First, the lack of appropriate infectivity assays often hindered the researcher from reaching a coherent conclusion.
 Secondly, mixed infection or unknown numbers of infecting viruses make it very difficult to associate a particular phenotypic change with the investigated virus.

-Although most mycoviruses often do not seem to disturb their host’s fitness, this does not necessarily mean they are living unrecognized by their hosts.
+Although most mycoviruses often do not seem to disturb their host's fitness, this does not necessarily mean they are living unrecognized by their hosts.
 A neutral co-existence might just be the result of a long co-evolutionary process.
 Accordingly, symptoms may only appear when certain conditions of the virus-fungus-system change and get out of balance.
 This could be external (environmental) as well as internal (cytoplasmic).
 It is not known yet why some mycoviruses-fungus-combinations are typically detrimental while others are asymptomatic or even beneficial.
 Nevertheless, harmful effects of mycoviruses are economically interesting, especially if the fungal host is a phytopathogen and the mycovirus could be exploited as biocontrol agent.
 The best example is represented by the case of CHV1 and C. parasitica.
 Other examples of deleterious effects of mycoviruses are the ‘La France’ disease of A. bisporus and the mushroom diseases caused by Oyster mushroom spherical virus and Oyster mushroom isometric virus.

 In summary, the main negative effects of mycoviruses are: